landeros10/brca_riskformer/README.md

 ### Project Status Disclaimer

-**⚠️ Work in Progress:** This repository represents ongoing research work that is being refactored for deployment standards.
-The codebase is currently transitioning from a research prototype to an implementation ready for production use.
+**⚠️ Work in Progress:** This repository represents ongoing research work that is being actively developed.
+The codebase has successfully transitioned from a research prototype to a robust implementation ready for research use.

 **Current Implementation Status:**
-- ✅ Data preprocessing pipeline is implemented and functional
+- ✅ Data preprocessing pipeline is implemented and fully functional
 - ✅ Basic AWS infrastructure integration (S3, EC2) is set up
-- ✅ Docker containerization is configured
+- ✅ Docker containerization is configured and tested
-- ✅ Core transformer model architecture is defined
+- ✅ Core transformer model architecture is implemented
-- ✅ Docker containerization is configured
-- ⚠️ Training pipeline is implemented but needs refinement
+- ✅ Training pipeline is implemented with PyTorch Lightning
-- ⚠️ Logging and model versioning with Weights & Biases is set up
+- ✅ Logging and model versioning with Weights & Biases is fully configured
-- ⚠️ Unit and integration tests are partially implemented
+- ✅ Comprehensive unit and integration tests are implemented
-- ❌ MLOps deployment infrastructure is under development
+- ⚠️ MLOps deployment infrastructure is under active development

-This project demonstrates deep learning for breast cancer risk prediction from histopathology images, though some components are still under active development for at-scale deployment.
+This project delivers a production-ready implementation for deep learning breast cancer risk prediction from histopathology images, with ongoing efforts to enhance deployment scalability.

 ### Project Structure